adobe-flash/crossbridge/README.md

 Any issue/suggestion/feedback/... please go to issue list.

 ### Get started in using Crossbridge
-Clang is designed to be a drop-in of gcc.
+Clang is designed to be a drop-in of GCC.
 And the one in this SDK also keeps the same.
 If you are familiar with Crossbridge SDK 1.0, just get and use.
 If not, please take a look at the document README.html at first to get a basic idea.